toshi0607/Go-FAQ-Japanese-Edition/original.md

-We debated this issue but decided implementing `len` and friends as functions was fine in practice and didn't complicate questions about the interface (in the Go type sense) of basic types.
+We debated this issue but decided implementing `len` and friends as functions was fine in practice and didn’t complicate questions about the interface (in the Go type sense) of basic types.

 ### Why does Go not support overloading of methods and operators?

-Method dispatch is simplified if it doesn't need to do type matching as well.
+Method dispatch is simplified if it doesn’t need to do type matching as well.
 Experience with other languages told us that having a variety of methods with the same name but different signatures was occasionally useful but that it could also be confusing and fragile in practice.
-Matching only by name and requiring consistency in the types was a major simplifying decision in Go's type system.
+Matching only by name and requiring consistency in the types was a major simplifying decision in Go’s type system.

 Regarding operator overloading, it seems more a convenience than an absolute requirement.
 Again, things are simpler without it.

-### Why doesn't Go have "implements" declarations?
+### Why doesn’t Go have “implements” declarations?

-A Go type satisfies an interface by implementing the methods of that interface, nothing more.
+A Go type implements an interface by implementing the methods of that interface, nothing more.
 This property allows interfaces to be defined and used without needing to modify existing code.
 It enables a kind of [structural typing](https://en.wikipedia.org/wiki/Structural_type_system) that promotes separation of concerns and improves code re-use, and makes it easier to build on patterns that emerge as the code develops.
-The semantics of interfaces is one of the main reasons for Go's nimble, lightweight feel.
+The semantics of interfaces is one of the main reasons for Go’s nimble, lightweight feel.

 See the [question on type inheritance](#inheritance) for more detail.